["learn"]

 Close up of an Old Fahioned cocktail garnished with a piece of crispy bacon over the top of the glass

 Ever heard of fat-washing?
-If not, check out this guide to see how to pull it off.
 Fat-washing changes the texture of a drink by infusing it with the flavors and aromas of the chosen fat source.
 Try an Old Fashioned made with bacon-infused bourbon to experience pure umami bliss.

 3. Rum Old Fashioned